texfaq/texfaq.github.io/FAQ-changebars.md

 One often needs clear indications of how a document has changed, but the commonest technique, ''change bars'' (also known as ''revision bars''), requires surprisingly much trickery of the programmer.
-The problem is that TeX 'proper' doesn't provide the programmer with any information about the ''current position'' from which a putative start- or end-point of a bar might be calculated.   pdfTeX _does_ provide that
+The problem is that TeX ''proper'' doesn't provide the programmer with any information about the ''current position'' from which a putative start- or end-point of a bar might be calculated.   pdfTeX _does_ provide that